stablestud/adsorber/README.md

 ## Usage

-### Installation to system
+### First steps .. installation to system
-Adsorber can be installed into the system (recommended) fora more stable and robust usage.
+Adsorber can be installed into the system (recommended) for a more stable and robust usage.
-This can be achieved through running `install_to_system.sh` - files will placed to `/usr/local/` if not other specified.
+This can be achieved through running `install_to_system.sh`, files will placed to `/usr/local/` if not other specified.
 If you don't want Adsorber to be installed into your system run `portable_adsorber.sh`.

 Installing Adsorber into the system has the advantage that Adsorber can run independently from the user who downloaded it.